IMPORTANT UPDATES

 Laura Wright, PhD, joined Children’s Healthcare of Atlanta as a pediatric psychologist in fall 2019.
 Dr. Wright received her undergraduate degree in psychobiology from Occidental College.
 She earned her doctoral degree in clinical psychology from Georgia State University and completed her predoctoral internship through the division of Behavioral Medicine and Clinical Psychology at Cincinnati Children’s Hospital Medical Center.
 Given her interest in pediatric pain, Dr. Wright completed her postdoctoral fellowship at Boston Children’s Hospital/Harvard Medical School where she worked in the Pain Treatment Service, Mayo Family Pediatric Pain Rehabilitation Center and Pediatric Headache Program.

-In her spare time, you will find Dr. Wright practicing yoga, watching live music, exploring restaurants and festivals in the Atlanta area, and traveling.
+In her spare time, Dr. Wright enjoys taking spin classes, watching live music, exploring local restaurants and festivals, traveling, and spending time with family and friends.

 Focus of Practice